Elsa Waage

 Elsa Waage is an Icelandic contralto opera singer.
 She was born in Reykjavík 1959, the second child of parents Steinar Waage, orthopedic shoe maker, and Clara Grimmer Waage.

 Life

 She studied music and voice training in the Reykjavík Conservatory.
 She later studied and specialized in Germany and Netherlands and got her bachelor degree of music in the United States, Washington Catholic University of America.
-Wagge lived in New York for some years, where she became a member of the New Jersey Opera Institute.
+Waage lived in New York for some years, where she became a member of the New Jersey Opera Institute.
 She moved to Italy, where she married Emilio De Rossi.
 She is still very active in both opera and concerts.
 Waage is best known for her stage personality and intense artistic interpretation.
 Her roles include Maddalena in Verdi's Rigoletto and Erda in Wagner's Das Rheingold and Siegfried.